Ngonal/Networking-Lab-Portfolio/Layer 1 - Physical/Layer 1 Outage: Unpowered Switching Device/README.md

 </table>

 <p align="center">
   <sub>⚠️ The lab file is provided in its <b>initial state</b>.
-If you would like to complete the objectives, follow the log below.</sub>
+You may complete the objectives by following the log below or by working toward the result on your own.</sub>
 </p>

 ## Scenario